HyesungKo/linux/readme-assignment4.md

 		0x28 (40) : PAUSE
 		0x34 (52) : VMX-preemption timer expired

+2. The exits where no-ept is less than ept

+		0x1e (30) : I/O instruction
+		0x1f (31) : RDMSR

-2. The exits only appears on no-ept
+3. The exits only appears on no-ept

 		0xe (14) : INVLPG
 		0x21 (33) : VM-entry failure due to invalid guest state 0x3a (58) : INVPCID

-3. The exits only appears on ept
+4. The exits only appears on ept

 		0x30 (48) : EPT violation
 		0x31 (49) : EPT misconfiguration